 Still, the observation that at least female elephants can survive poaching gives hope to scientists.

-Chris Darimont, a conservation expert at the University of Victoria, in Canada, tells Nature “They have this very compelling genomic data…This is a wake-up call in terms of coming to grips with humans as a dominant evolutionary force on the planet.”
+Chris Darimont, a conservation expert at the University of Victoria in Canada tells Nature that “they have this very compelling genomic data…This is a wake-up call in terms of coming to grips with humans as a dominant evolutionary force on the planet.”